sjc/jag3d/README.md

 If the "Gouraud Shaded Textures" version is used, the `FixModelTextures()` function should be run on each of your models.
 (NOTE: This renderer doesn't run well at the moment, probably due to lack of buffer memory in the GPU.
 This should improve in the future.)

-Load the renderer into GPU memory with `LoadRenderer()`.
-For the default renderer build, pass `renderer_code` as parameter.
+Load the renderer into GPU memory with `LoadAndInitRenderer()`.
+For the default renderer build, pass `renderer_code` as the first parameter and `renderer_init` as the second.
 If you are not using the GPU for anything else, this can be done once eg. before entering your main game loop.
+Once the init code has been run it is no longer needed and the space it uses if freed-up for use by the renderer.

 At the start of each frame, after swapping the screen buffers and making any updates to the camera's position and orientation, call `SetupFrame()`.
 This sets up values used by all subsequent objects.
 For the default renderer, pass `renderer_frameinit` as parameter.